-Jewels dropped on white satin--this cake is wonderful as breakfast, tea or dessert.
-It has a slightly tart flavor from the buttermilk which keeps it softly dense with pops of berries throughout and a thick, vanilla glaze that dries to a shiny lacquered finish.
+Jewels dropped on white satin--this cake is lovely as breakfast, tea, or dessert.
+It has a slightly tart flavor from the buttermilk, which keeps it softly dense with pops of berries and a thick, vanilla glaze that dries to a shiny, lacquered finish.

 This loaf is pretty as a gift, but make two--one for you and one for them.